-(i) 100% of the principal amount of the Notes being redeemed; or

-(ii) the sum of the present values of the principal and the remaining scheduled payments of interest on the Notes being redeemed (exclusive of interest accrued to the date of redemption) that would be due if such Notes were redeemed on the applicable par call date, discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate (as defined in "Description of the Notes-Redemption-Optional Redemption") plus \bullet basis points in the case of the 2020 notes, \bullet basis points in the case of the 2021 notes, \bullet basis points in the case of the 2028 notes, plus, in each case, accrued and unpaid interest on the principal amount of the Notes being redeemed up to, but excluding, the date of redemption.
+- (i) 100% of the principal amount of the Notes being redeemed; or - (ii) the sum of the present values of the principal and the remaining scheduled payments of interest on the Notes being redeemed (exclusive of interest accrued to the date of redemption) that would be due if such Notes were (a) held to the maturity date with respect to the 2020 notes or (b) redeemed on the applicable par call date, discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate (as defined in "Description of the Notes-Redemption-Optional Redemption") plus 17.5 basis points in the case of the 2020 notes, 20.0 basis points in the case of the 2021 notes, 25.0 basis points in the case of the 2028 notes, plus, in each case, accrued and unpaid interest on the principal amount of the Notes being redeemed up to, but excluding, the date of redemption.

 We also have the option to redeem the 2021 notes, the 2023 notes or the 2028 notes, in whole or in part, at any time on or after the 2021 par call date with respect to the 2021 notes, the 2023 par call date with respect to the 2023 notes and the 2028 par call date with respect to the 2028 notes, in each case upon giving not less than 30 days nor more than 60 days' notice of redemption to the trustee and the holders, at a redemption price equal to 100% of the principal amount of the Notes to be redeemed plus accrued and unpaid interest on the principal amount of the Notes being redeemed to, but excluding, the date of redemption.
-See "Description of the Notes-Redemption- Optional Redemption."
+See "Description of the Notes-Redemption-Optional Redemption."

-Special Mandatory Redemption: If (i) the Shire Acquisition has not been consummated on or prior to the Long Stop Date (as defined below) or (ii) we otherwise publicly announce that the Shire Acquisition will not be consummated, then we will be required to redeem all outstanding Notes on the special mandatory redemption date at a special mandatory redemption price equal to 101% of the aggregate principal amount of the Notes plus accrued and unpaid interest, if any, to, but excluding, the special mandatory redemption date.
-See "Description of the Notes- Redemption-Special Mandatory Redemption."
+Special Mandatory Redemption:

+If (i) the Shire Acquisition has not been consummated on or prior to the Long Stop Date (as defined below) or (ii) we otherwise publicly announce that the Shire Acquisition will not be consummated, then we will be required to redeem all outstanding Notes on the special mandatory redemption date at a special mandatory redemption price equal to 101% of the aggregate principal amount of the Notes plus accrued and unpaid interest, if any, to, but excluding, the special mandatory redemption date.
+See "Description of the Notes-Redemption-Special Mandatory Redemption."